FAQ

 Different jurisdictions may classify Swaptacular transactions differently and may apply very different tax rules.

-However, businesses providing goods and services in exchange for digital tokens is not a new phenomenon.
+However, businesses providing goods and services in exchange for digital tokens are not a new phenomenon.
 Gift cards and similar stored-value instruments have long been used in commerce.

 The tax treatment of such transactions is therefore often comparable to the treatment of gift card transactions, although the details depend on the specific legal and tax framework.